 [Translated from GegenStandpunkt 1-95]

-When fanatical xenophobes throw blacks from subway trains, attack Turks or set fire to the homes of refugees, responsible modern citizens from left to right agree: this is a moral aberration that does not fit the image of our glorious democracy and in no way reflects the attitudes of the “vast majority.”
-Leftists warn of a transgression of the prevailing moral standards and evoke – “never again!” – the experience of Auschwitz, although the general sense of justice must recoil from this conclusion.
-The parties on the right and those in office proclaim that racism is incompatible with the democratic consensus, so that the nation and national sentiments are shielded from any ugly conclusions.
-They stress the difference between an understandable “fear of being overrun by aliens” and a more reprehensible “ethnic cleansing” which they only see in far away countries or the distant past.
-They insist that the transition to racism and the persecution of those from different national backgrounds today – which is considered fundamentally inexplicable since the end of the second world war – eludes any explanation.
-If one searches for reasons why normal and decent citizens in certain cases see the persecution of aliens and concentration camps called for, one learns that this can’t do justice to the unique immorality of such events.
-One is suspected of being a “rationalist” who shows understanding for the inhumane and is ultimately even ready to participate in genocide himself.
+When fanatical xenophobes throw blacks off subway trains, beat up Turks, or set fire to the homes of refugees, responsible modern citizens from left to right agree: this is a moral aberration that does not fit the image of our glorious democracy and in no way reflects the attitudes of the “vast majority.”
+The left warns against the transgression of all valid moral standards and evokes – “never again!” – the experience of Auschwitz, though that conclusion must make the normal sense of justice at least flinch.
+The right, especially those in positions of authority, declare that racism and the democratic consensus are incompatible, so that the nation and national feelings are defended from any ugly implications.
+They stress the difference between an understandable “fear of being invaded by foreigners” and a more repugnant “ethnic cleansing” which occurs in far away countries or in the distant past.
+They insist that the transition to racism and the persecution of those with different nationalities today – considered fundamentally inexplicable since the end of the second world war – eludes any explanation.
+Anyone who seeks to identify the reasons why normal and decent citizens in some cases call for the persecution of aliens and concentration camps learns that this can’t do justice to the unique immorality of such events.
+It is suspected that this “rationalism” shows sympathy for barbarism and even makes one ultimately ready to participate in genocide oneself.

-Neither party is justified.
-Knowing the roots of racism is the prerequisite for fighting it, for “nipping it in the bud!” whenever it turns up, instead of fearing the next step – which is apparently entirely conceivable – and nostalgically considering the preceding normal citizen’s mindset still innocent.
-In any case, such an explanation can not be shamed by the rules of democratic morality because it deals precisely with the relation between good morals and perverse versions of the same.
+Neither camp is justified.
+Knowing the roots of racism is the prerequisite for fighting it, for “nipping it in the bud!” whenever it turns up, instead of fearing the next step – which is apparently entirely conceivable – and nostalgically considering the normal citizen’s foregoing mindset still harmless.
+In any case, such an explanation can't be shamed by the rules of democratic morality because it deals precisely with the relation between good morals and perverse versions of the same.

-What the advocates of the familiar social playing field do not want to accept is basically quite simple: the resentment towards those who do not belong here, whose endpoint is the sorting of humans along racial lines, postulates membership in a “we,” a common identity that consists in more than just being subjected to a particular state, its economic system, etc.
+The defenders of the normal rules of the game in public togetherness do not want to accept something that is basically quite simple: resentment towards those who do not belong here, which culminates in sorting people along racial lines, postulates membership in a “we,” a common identity that consists in something more than just being subjected to a particular state, its economic system, etc.

-a) Anyone who lives in Germany, France, the USA or anywhere else is subjected to the most diverse forms of constraints within which he is used.
+a) Anyone who lives in Germany, France, the USA, or anywhere else, is subjected to the most diverse forms of constraints which put him to the test.
 If he does not have enough money, he is forced to work for others, which does not exactly make him rich.
 The money earned is in any case always enough that he has to pay taxes on it.
-The predictable discontent sends him directly to the polls, where he helps the parties choose who should govern.
+The predictable discontent sends him directly to the polls, where he helps choose who should govern.
 Sometimes he is ordered to stand at attention as a soldier and even dies a hero’s death, because defending these magnificent living conditions can hardly be left up to the small minority who actually benefits from them.
-And certainly all these conditions result in similarities as well as differences among the individuals involved, which are based on their respective interests.
-But it is equally clear that this compulsory membership in an economic, legal, and political interconnection is created neither by a special feeling of “national identity” nor the need to exclude others from “our own” community.
-The national idea already requires that one consider the real duties of a capitalist society – which one meets because one’s existence depends on it – as moral duties which one responsibly undertakes as contributions to a general community project.
+And certainly all these conditions result in similarities as well as differences between the individuals involved, based on their respective interests.
+But it is equally clear that this affiliation with an economically, legally, and politically determined compulsory collective is created neither by a special feeling of “national identity” nor by the need to exclude others from “our own” community.
+The national idea already requires that one consider the real duties of a capitalist society – which one carries out because one’s existence depends on it – as moral duties that one carries out responsibly as a contribution to a general community project.

-b) Certainly, the existence of this greater good to which everyone from government and business down to the “little guy” renders their more or less honorable services, only makes sense if one is wearing moralistic eyeglasses.
-But the notion of a “national community” or of a “common good” is productive in still another, albeit ruinous way.
-Needless to say, measured in terms of what one gets out of them, the real services would turn out to be negative were they not set into relation with such idealizations.
-False consciousness is therefore necessary to participate in this rat race.
+b) The existence of this greater good, to which everyone ranging from government and business all the way down to the “little guys” performs their more or less honorable duties, is certainly only visible from a moralistic angle.
+Needless to say, measured in terms of what one gets out of them, the real duties would turn out to be negative were they not set in relation to such idealizations – that's why false consciousness is a necessity for participating in this rat race.
+But the notion of a “national community” or of a “common good” is efficient in yet another ruinous way.

-Society needs all this as honorable contributions to the community’s success.
-From this society’s perspective and in the name of the community, the notion of the national community serves to justify the obvious antagonisms between the social interests, the property-related differences in the relation between pay and performance, and finally the job and income hierarchy.
+It serves to justify the obvious antagonisms between social interests, the differences between pay and performance which are based on property, and finally the job and income hierarchies, from the perspective of and in the name of the community that needs all this – as honorable contributions to the community’s success.
 In any individual case, one may think that one has been personally treated unfairly.
-But it is beyond doubt that the national community has the task of ensuring for an order in which everyone belongs in their place.
-So it is unnecessary to look at the means which the different types of citizens have available to them and which results in a very peculiar form of dependence: it is all recognized as a social order with rights and duties like any functioning community needs and that its government has to ensure; what is more: like any member of the community, regardless of their status and importance, is entitled to.
+But it is beyond doubt that the national community has the task of ensuring an order in which everyone belongs in their place.
+So it is unnecessary to look at the means that the different types of citizens have available to them and which results in a very peculiar form of dependence: it is all recognized as a social order, which any functioning community needs, with rights and duties, and which its government has to ensure; what's more: as any member of the community, regardless of their status and importance, is entitled to.